-- In case of pregnancy, are there effects to the fetus from artificial electromagnetic radiation?
+- In Case of pregnancy, are there effects to the fetus from artificial electromagnetic radiation?

 - How to determine how much radiation you receive each day

-- Radiation and infertility - Related links
+- Radiation and infertility - related links

 Large increase in infertility rates

-Infertility is now taking big dimensions worlwide.
+Infertility is now taking big dimensions worldwide.
 32% reduction in sperm concentration in semen was recorded in France from 1989 to 2005 and 29% reduction in Britain only during the last decade .
-It is estimated that one in five young men aged 18-25 years produces a low sperm count, and only 5-15% of these are considered normal based on classification by the World Health Organisation.
+It is estimated that one in five young men aged 18-25 years produces a low sperm count, and only 5-15% of these are considered normal based on the classification by the World Health Organisation.

-The large increase in infertility during recent years coincides with the corresponding increase of the population exposure to artificial electromagnetic radiation from mobile phones, wireless tablets and laptops, cell phone masts etc. and the connection is now confirmed by several studies in humans and animals.
+The large increase in infertility during recent years coincides with the corresponding increase of the populations exposure to artificial electromagnetic radiation from mobile phones, wireless tablets and laptops, cell phone masts etc. and the connection is now confirmed by several studies in humans and animals.

 There is a veritable flood of new studies reporting sperm damage in humans and animals, leading to substantial concerns for fertility, reproduction and health of the offspring (unrepaired de novo mutations in sperm).
 Exposure levels are similar to those resulting from wearing a cell phone on the belt, or in the pants pocket, or using a wireless laptop computer on the lap.
 BioInitiative Report 2012